Here’s the 5 best books to get a deeper understanding of exactly what Magick is

 The Invisibles, Grant Morrison.
 Grant Morrison’s epic graphic novel series is a masterpiece of literature in any form, and a veritable index to nearly every conceivable type of occult practice to boot.
 You’ll recognize the clear inspiration not only for The Matrix but a huge swathe of pop culture that came after this comic, which seemed like a truly “alien” transmission in the 1990s.
 (Morrison claimed that the comic book was his attempt to express information given to him when he was abducted by aliens in Kathmandu.)
 Caveat: Find the letters columns!
 These were in the individual issues and featured Grant talking about his personal occult experiences that prompted the series.
 They’re not in the reprint book, but Google will turn them up.

 For convenience, I’ve arranged these books into an organized Amazon list below, along with a bunch of other goodies.
 Enjoy these books—many of them are truly the most worthwhile “objects” in this dimension.
+(And don’t forget to get our own free book on mastering the basics of magick!)

 (Image from The Invisibles. ©Time Warner Inc. Used for review/promotional purposes.)